Atrufulgium/FrontTick/gotchas.md

 - Remember to check `Body` versus `ExpressionBody` for method bodies etc.
 - `The name 'a.b' does not exist in the current context` Roslyn doesn't automatically resolve namespaces and looks for a class/struct called `a.b` which does not exist.
 - Roslyn is very insistent in seeing `-2147483648` as anything but an int.
 I get it, but it's really annoying.
+- In general, *numeric types are cursed*.
+It just interprets everything as *exactly what I don't want it to be*.
 - (There was something annoying with `SyntaxKind`, but I forgot.)

 Minecraft gotchas